 Masters candidates; Masters holders

-- Fellows have either completed or are enrolled in a Master’s program with a substantial research (i.e., thesis) requirement, or have demonstrated evidence of research contributions if no thesis requirement.
+- Fellows have either completed or are enrolled in a Master’s program with a substantial research (i.e., dissertation/thesis) requirement, or have demonstrated evidence of research contributions if no substantial research requirement.

 - Fellows are recommended to attend a majority (~50%) of meetings, actively engage in the discussion and present at least once per academic year